emilyjryan/regulate-app/README.md

 ## Post Project Reflection:

 Overall, I thoroughly enjoyed working on this project.
 I learned so much about the debugging process, especially when it comes to working with brand new frameworks and technologies.
 Though I do enjoy group work, I actually think I learned more working on my own because it forced me to learn and understand the innerworkings of EACH route, each file, each page, so that I could work on the functionality.
 Productive coding really does require perseverance, patience, and creative problem-solving.

+## Future Plans

+* More components, better organization
+* User auth functionality
+* CSS styling
+* Edit task feature
+* Chat feature for users to message with each other
+* Different style themes based on age of user
+* Calm environment creator
+* Task color change on complete action
+* Add external resource links